MessageBird vs Telnyx

 Which is more popular, MessageBird or Telnyx?

-On the Knock platform, MessageBird handled <1M messages from March 5th to June 3rd compared to <1M for Telnyx.
-MessageBird volume has remained stable, while Telnyx volume has remained stable.
+On the Knock platform, MessageBird handled <1M messages from April 19th to July 17th compared to 1M–10M for Telnyx.
+MessageBird is currently seeing declining volume, while Telnyx is trending upward.

 Can I use both MessageBird and Telnyx together?